adrynov/adrynov.github.io/Mobile Applications Development/README.md

 This project demonstrates my academic qualifications in mobile application development.

 My final project at the [University](https://atu.ie) was to create a list of players using Ionic 3 (archived).
-I am also experienced in developing native Android.
+I am also experienced in developing native Android applications.

 ## Indicative Knowledge